DreamOfTheRedChamber/leetcode/README.md

 setA.retainsAll( setB );

 ```

+##### Histogram <a id="ds-hashmap-histogram"></a>
 * A popular use case for hashmap in interview is frequency counting, namely histogram.
+  + If the character set only contains lower-case characters, could consider using a bitmap instead, which is much faster.
+  + If the character set is unicode, could consider using hashmap.
-Based on this, it is usually required to output the histogram in desending order.
-A straightforward approach is to use TreeMap for frequency calculating.
-But this will result in O(mlogn + nlogn) complexity, where m is the number of input and n is the number of distinct input.
-A more efficient approach is to use HashMap + PriorityQueue
+* Solutions: ( suppose m is the number of input and n is the number of distinct input )
+  + Using treeMap: this will result in O(mlogn + nlogn) complexity,
+  + Use HashMap + PriorityQueue
 ```java
       // initialize
       Map<Character, Integer> histogram = new HashMap<>();